MicrosoftDocs/win32-pr.de-de/desktop-src/VPC/ivmtask-percentcompleted.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der aktuelle Abschluss Prozentsatz.
+Der aktuelle Abschlussprozentsatz.
 Der Wert ist eine Zahl zwischen 0 und 100.

 ## <a name="error-codes"></a>Fehlercodes